nathaneltitane/dextop/README.md

 ### [ NOTICE // 03-21-2023 ]

-**Previous issues relative to linker configuration not being found or deprecated have been resolved - Dextop installation procedure has been reviewed and fixed!
+**Previous installation, configuration and general setup issues relative to linker configuration not being found or deprecated have been resolved - Dextop installation procedure has been reviewed and fixed!

 ### Welcome to [Dextop](https://dextop.app)